Skip to Content

 When you encounter oncoming traffic on a single track road, pull into one of the areas on the side (or let the other car do it if there’s a pull out on their side).
 One of you may need to reverse to the nearest pull out, don’t cross over and use the pull out on the opposite side of the road.
 We tried to avoid this as much as possible by getting out early in the morning.

-image of two kids in rental car in Scotland
+two kids in rental car in Scotland.

-We didn’t want to lug our heavy convertible carseats from home, so with a little bit of research we discovered we could buy high back booster seats from Argos.
+We didn’t want to lug our heavy convertible car seats from home, so with a little bit of research we discovered we could buy high back booster seats from Argos.

 We always have a discussion about bringing our own car seats versus renting.
 Renting was out of the question since we weren’t returning to the same city and we prefer to not rent car seats from car rental agencies.

-This post about travel with car seats on our Baby Can Travel blog gives you a full run down of what to think about when it comes to travel with kids and car seats.
+This post about travel with car seats on our Baby Can Travel blog gives you a full rundown of what to think about when it comes to travel with kids and car seats.

 Where to Stay in Scotland with Kids